 It is a violation of Gonzaga policy to threaten, intimidate or retaliate in any way against an individual for raising allegations of harassment or discrimination, participating in an investigation, complaint process or hearing, filing a complaint alleging harassment or discrimination, or encouraging others to report.
 Retaliation includes, but is not limited to, any form of intimidation, reprisal, or harassment.
 Gonzaga will take immediate and responsive action to any retaliation.
 Anyone found to have acted in a retaliatory manner may be subject to appropriate disciplinary action up to and including termination of employment.

-Gonzaga University does not discriminate against any person on the basis of race, color, religion, national origin, sex, marital status, sexual orientation, gender identity, age, disability, veteran status, or any other non-merit factor in employment, educational program, or activities that it operates.
+Gonzaga University does not discriminate against any person on the basis of race, color, religion, national origin, sex, marital status, sexual orientation, gender identity, age, disability, military status, or any characteristic protected by local, state, or federal law, or any other non-merit factor in employment, educational program, or activities that it operates.

 Policies and procedures (collectively referred to as “policies”) are written consistent with Gonzaga’s Mission Statement.
 Our non-discrimination policies comply with federal and state regulations, including Title IX of the Education Amendments of 1972.